Multi-wavelength observations of substructures in solar flare ribbons: Towards understanding the linear and non-linear difference

-The first profile represents a riblet perfectly perpendicular to the line of sight, which evolves linearly in our observations.
-The second curvature corresponds to the non-linear profile with negative acceleration.
-In this case, as the riblet decreases in length and becomes more aligned with the line of sight, we initially observe minimal motion, followed by an increase in apparent motion as the riblet's length shortens further.
-The third curvature represents the non-linear profile with positive acceleration; here, the riblet starts perpendicular to the line of sight and, as it decreases in length, becomes more parallel, leading to a reduced apparent speed.
+We propose three different structural interpretations for these profiles to account for positive and negative acceleration interpretations as derived from X-T plots.
+As shown in Figure \ref{fig:curvatures} (b), the first profile represents a riblet perfectly perpendicular to the line of sight which could be envisaged as a perfectly radial projection of a riblet at the limb of the Sun, which evolves linearly in our observations.
+The second curvature corresponds to the hypothetical scenario for the geometry of a non-linear profile with negative acceleration.
+In this case, as the riblet decreases in length and becomes more aligned with the line of sight, we initially observe minimal motion in the plane of sky, followed by an increase in apparent motion as the riblet's length shortens.
+The third curvature represents the hypothetical scenario of a non-linear profile with positive acceleration.
+The riblet starts perpendicular to the line of sight and, as it decreases in length, becomes more parallel, leading to a reduced apparent speed in the plane of sky.

-Assuming that the riblets evolve linearly, for the non-linear cases, we can consider the initial speed for the profile with positive acceleration and the final speed for the profile with negative acceleration as the true speeds of the riblets.
-Using these speeds and the observed time, we also derive updated lengths for the riblets.

-Figure \ref{fig:curv_hist} presents histograms of the linear and ``non linear" cases with the updated lengths and speeds.
-This analysis indicates that riblet with curvature are generally longer and faster (average length of 1023.12 km and average speed of 68.26 km/s), which aligns with expectations, as there was no distinction in the lifetimes of the two categories previously.

-Despite this analysis, we still lack a physical explanation for the observed variations in riblet behavior.
-The next step should be to utilize numerical modeling to attempt to recreate these riblet evolutions and better understand the reasons behind these different behaviors.
+These proposed projected profiles imply logically that riblets are not confined to a single, uniform orientation but instead trace paths with varying curvature and inclination.
+If riblets indeed follow magnetic field lines, the diversity of apparent geometries indicates that the local magnetic field at the ribbon front is structured and non-uniform, with different strands reconnecting and retracting along slightly different trajectories.
+Such variation is consistent with fine scale magnetic complexity at flare footpoints, as inferred from earlier observations of sub-arcsecond kernels and current mapping into ribbon fine structures \citep[e.g.,][]{Janvier2016,Brannon2015,2024PietrowRibbon}.